Chart Color Schemes

 The area exhibits notably strong income performance, ranking higher than 70% of areas assessed nationally through AreaSearch analysis

-The suburb of Chatswood West has an exceptionally high national income level according to the latest Australian Taxation Office data compiled by AreaSearch for the financial year 2023.
+The suburb of Chatswood West has a high national income level according to AreaSearch data aggregated from ATO records for the financial year ending June 2023.
 The median income among taxpayers in Chatswood West is $56,929, with an average income of $93,355.
-These figures compare to Greater Sydney's median income of $60,817 and average income of $83,003 respectively.
-Based on a Wage Price Index growth rate of 8.86% since financial year 2023, estimated incomes as of September 2025 would be approximately $61,973 (median) and $101,626 (average).
-Census data shows that household, family, and personal incomes in Chatswood West all rank highly nationally, between the 83rd and 97th percentiles.
-Income distribution reveals that 41.7% of the population (674 individuals) fall within the $4000+ income range, differing from regional patterns where the $1,500 - $2,999 range dominates with 30.9%.
-The substantial proportion of high earners (52.6% above $3,000/week) indicates strong economic capacity throughout Chatswood West.
-Housing expenses account for 15.0% of income, and residents rank in the 97th percentile for disposable income.
-The suburb's SEIFA income ranking places it in the 10th decile.
+These figures compare to Greater Sydney's median income of $60,817 and average income of $83,003.
+Based on Wage Price Index growth from financial year 2023 to September 2025, estimated incomes would be approximately $61,973 (median) and $101,626 (average).
+Census data shows that household, family, and personal incomes in Chatswood West rank between the 83rd and 97th percentiles nationally.
+Income distribution reveals that 41.7% of residents earn within the $40,000+ range, differing from regional patterns where incomes primarily fall within the $15,000 - $29,999 bracket at 30.9%.
+A substantial proportion of high earners (52.6% above $3,000/week) indicates strong economic capacity throughout Chatswood West.
+Housing expenses account for 15.0% of income, while residents rank in the 97th percentile for disposable income.
+The suburb's SEIFA income ranking places it within the 10th decile.

 Frequently Asked Questions - Income